benscott/scratchpads-training/users/groups.rst

 3. Click *Save*

--  You are now viewing your private group page.
+You are now viewing your private group page.
 Note that the menu item linking to this page is visible and the page also pops up in the *Recent pages* block on the front page.

--  When logged out the menu item disappears and the page is not cited in the *Recent pages* block on the front page any more.
-The page itself gives an “Access denied” message (after renewing the browser window with Control+F5).
+When logged out the menu item disappears and the page is not cited in the *Recent pages* block on the front page any more.
+The page itself gives an “Access denied” message (after refreshing the browser window with Control+F5).